 Is this where they filmed The Boatniks?
-It looks really familiar.
+That looks really familiar.

 The Boatniks (1970) is a film comedy about three inept jewel thieves.

 Hey, you got puke on my radio!
-You got radio on my puke!
+Well, you got radio on my puke!

 An imitation of the television ads for Reese’s Peanut Butter Cups that aired during the 1980s: “You got peanut butter on my chocolate!
 No, you got your chocolate in my peanut butter!”